mquandalle/meteor-jade/README.md

 ### Anonymous helper

-This one is not implemented yet but I'd like to write such kind of things:
+There is experimental support for such kind of things:

 ```jade
 if player.score > 10